ancolli/cyclicLimitingCurrentDensity/README.md

 # v1.0.0

 Cite as:

 DOI:

+Algorithm for predicting mass transfer in electrochemical reactors with periodic sections under limiting current conditions, considering fully developed incompressible flow in both laminar and turbulent regimes.

-Algorithm descibed in: based on the code of Coe and Holland (https://doi.org/10.51560/ofj.v3.113) with some modifications.
+Descibed in: based on the code of Coe and Holland (https://doi.org/10.51560/ofj.v3.113) with some modifications.

 The proposed strategy is fully functional in OpenFOAM version 2312.